atlanta-android-club/Code-Of-Conduct/anti-harrasment-policy.md

 * religion
 * nationality

-The above is not an exhaustive list -- we do not tolerate harassment of event participants in any form.
+The above is not an exhaustive list -- we do not tolerate harassment of Atlanta Android Club participants in any form.

-Sexual language and imagery is not appropriate for any event venue, including talks.
-Event participants violating these rules may be expelled from the event, and even banned from future events at the discretion of the event organizers/management.
+Sexual language and imagery is not appropriate for any event venue, including talks, nor any online interaction.
+Event participants violating these rules may be expelled from the event and/or Slack, and even banned from future events and/or Slack participation at the discretion of the event organizers/management.

 Harassment includes (but is not limited to):